+The Importance of Recycling

-THE IMPORTANCE OF RECYCLING During the past decade, strong growth in emerging economies, coupled with an increased use of copper for innovative technologies, has led to significantly higher copper demand.
-The recovery and recycling of copper helps to satisfy this demand and to build a sustainable future for future generations.
-COPPER IS 100% RECYCLABLE Copper is one of the few materials that can be recycled repeatedly without any loss of performance.
+During the past decade, strong growth in emerging economies, coupled with an increased use of copper for innovative and clean energy technologies, has led to significantly higher copper demand.
+The recovery and recycling of copper helps to satisfy this demand and to build a sustainable future for people and the planet.

+Copper is 100% Recyclable

+Copper is one of the few materials that can be recycled repeatedly without any loss of performance.
 There is also no difference in the quality of recycled copper (secondary production) and mined copper (primary production), thus they can be used interchangeably.

+Recycling Reduces CO2 Emissions and Energy Use

-RECYCLING SAVES CO, AND ENERGY Recycling copper is a highly eco-efficient way of reintroducing a valuable material back into the economy.
-The recycling of copper requires 80 - 90% less energy than primary production.
-Globally, this saves 40 million tonnes of CO2 annually, which is equivalent to taking 16 million passenger cars off the road.
-In addition to its environmental benefits, the recycling of complex copper scrap (such as electronic waste) drives the recovery of many other metals such as gold, silver, nickel, tin, lead and zinc.
-COPPER IN USE It is estimated that since 1900 two-thirds of the 550 million tonnes of copper produced are still in productive use (Glöser, 2013).
-Nearly 70 percent of worldwide copper produced is used for electrical/conductivty applications and communications, as shown in Figure 1.
+Recycling copper is a highly eco-efficient way of reintroducing a valuable material back into the economy.
+The recycling of copper requires less energy than primary production and reduces CO2 emissions.

+In addition to its environmental benefits, the recycling of complex copper scrap, such as electronic waste, drives the recovery of many other metals such as gold, silver, nickel, tin, lead and zinc.

+Copper in Use

+It is estimated that in the last one hundred years, two-thirds of the 690 million tonnes of copper produced are still in productive use.
+Nearly 70 percent of worldwide copper produced is used for electrical/conductivity applications and communications.

 Copper has the highest electrical conductivity of any metal, apart from silver.
-This property makes copper the material of choice in power generation and transmission (45 percent of use)-delivering electricity safely and efficiently to homes and businesses Electrical equipment-providing circuitry, wiring and contacts for appliances and consumer electronics accounts for 12.5 percent of copper usage.
-Other - 10% Power Generation, Distribution & Transmission - 45% Appliances & Electronics - 12.5% Transport - 12.5% The remaining 12.5 percent is used for by the transport sector.
+This property makes copper the material of choice in power generation and transmission (44 percent of use)-delivering electricity safely and efficiently to homes and businesses.

+Electrical equipment-providing circuitry, wiring and contacts for appliances and consumer electronics-accounts for 14 percent of copper usage.

+FIGURE 1: Copper in Use

+The remaining 12 percent is used by the transport sector.
 The high purity copper wire harness system in a train, car or truck carries the current from the battery throughout the vehicle to equipment such as lights, central locking, on-board computers and satellite navigation systems.

-Another 20 percent of all the copper produced is used in buildings-for plumbing, roofing and cladding.
+Another 20 percent of all the copper produced is used in buildings-for plumbing, cooling, roofing and cladding.
 Copper provides light, durable maintenance-free structures that are naturally good looking, long lasting and fully recyclable.

 The remaining 10 percent is used for coins, sculptures, jewelry, musical instruments, cookware and other consumer goods.

+This enormous stock of copper, contained in its diverse range of end uses and equivalent to around 33 years of mine production, is often referred to as society's "urban mine."

+Copper, the Recycling Champion

-This enormous stock of copper, contained in its diverse range of end uses, and equivalent to around nearly 30 years of mine production, is often referred to as society's "urban mine."
-COPPER, THE RECYCLING CHAMPION Currently, a total of around 8.5 million tonnes of copper per year come from the recycling of "old" scrap (copper contained in end-of-life products) and "new" scrap (generated during production and downstream manufacturing processes).
+Currently, a total of around 8.7 million tonnes of copper per year come from the recycling of "old" scrap (copper contained in end-of-life products) and "new" scrap (generated during production and downstream manufacturing processes).
 The figure below shows how recycling is a core part of the overall copper value chain.

+FIGURE 2: Simplified Value Chain for Copper

+On average, 26.7 million tonnes of copper were used globally (2009 - 2018); 32 percent of this was sourced through recycling.

+Copper recycling includes material collected from end-of-life products such as cables, wires and electric hardware, as well as the remelting of factory waste.

+While a few copper applications result in unrecoverable losses, such as dissipative losses due to abrasion (e.g., automotive brake pads) and copper chemicals used as animal food supplements and fungicides, the majority of uses are part of well-established recovery and take-back schemes.

+Copper Flow Model and Recycling Rates